gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-2.markdown

 <script src="https://gist.github.com/773226.js"> </script>

-This tells us that the summary view doesn't have the binding that we want it to have, so I bind it's value to the controller with a function that does not exist yet, but that I wish it had:
+This tells me that the summary view doesn't have the binding that I want it to have, so I bind it's value to the controller with a function that does not exist yet, but that I wish it had:

 <script src="https://gist.github.com/773059.js"> </script>